CircleCI-Archived/macos-big-sur-preview-docs/README.md

 The purpose of this repository is to walk you through the details of the macOS Big Sur preview on CircleCI.

 **Note:** macOS Big Sur is available to existing CircleCI customers only.
 You must have signed up for a CircleCI Performance, Scale, or Custom plan before 26 Apr 2021.
+Customers on usage-based plans are not eligible for this preview.
 To get access to the macOS Big Sur preview as an existing customer, **fill out the [macOS Big Sur interest form](https://form.asana.com?k=vQFaJZp5XfPypEJ2S6O9KA&d=5374345383152)**.

 ## What are macOS Big Sur resources on CircleCI?